Foday Explorer: Powertrain

-The entry level Explorer 6 is powered by a 2.0-litre, 120 hp petrol engine and a price tag of 89,800 yuan.
-A JMC-sourced JX493QZ3 diesel engine was also available developing 92 hp at 3600 rpm and 20.8 kgm of torque at 2300 rpm.
+The entry level Explorer 6 is powered by a 2.0-litre, 120 PS petrol engine and a price tag of 89,800 yuan.
+A JMC-sourced JX493QZ3 diesel engine was also available developing 92 PS at 3600 rpm and 20.8 kgm of torque at 2300 rpm.

 Golden Dragon Righto V3

 The Golden Dragon Righto V3 (锐度) SUV is a rebadged version of the Foday Explorer 6 produced by Golden Dragon.
 The Righto V3 debuted in May 2013 on a bus show in Fuzhou, Fujian Province.
 The Chinese name of the Righto V3 is Ruidu V3.
 The manufacturer, Golden Dragon or Xiamen Golden Dragon Bus is from Xiamen in Fujian Province, and is a subsidiary of King Long United Automotive Industry Corporation from Xiamen.

 Golden Dragon and Foday have a license-agreement for the Righto V3 with Foday producing the base-car with chassis and bodywork, and shipping it to Golden Dragon for final assembly.
-Engine of the Righto V3 is a 102 hp 2.0-litre petrol engine and the same 95 hp 2.8-litre diesel engine shared by the Foday Explorer 6.
+Engine of the Righto V3 is a 102 PS 2.0-litre petrol engine and the same 95 PS 2.8-litre diesel engine shared by the Foday Explorer 6.
 Gearbox of the Righto V3 is a 5-speed manual transmission.